megazear7/tactile-archetype/README.md

 1. Make this server side renderable on heroku.
 1. Use gulp/webpack to build a static production bundle with fully rendered pages using "npm run static".
 1. Make the static version able to be hosted on firebase.
 1. Make the NEO4J interactive API accesssible on heroku accessed from firebase
+1. Integrate service worker caching for offline mode.
+This could be auto generated during the build, or have manual pieces as well.
+Maybe some custom config file?

 ## Local Environment